publiclab/infragram/README.md

 Please read and abide by our [Code of Conduct](https://publiclab.org/conduct); our community aspires to be a respectful place both during online and in-­person interactions.

+## Developers

+Help improve Public Lab software!

+* Join the chatroom at https://publiclab.org/chat
+* Look for open issues at https://github.com/publiclab/infragram/labels/help-wanted
+* We're specifically asking for help with issues labelled with the https://github.com/publiclab/infragram/labels/help%20wanted tag
+* Find lots of info on contributing at http://publiclab.org/developers
+* Review specific contributor guidelines at http://publiclab.org/contributing-to-public-lab-software

+## First Time?

+New to open source/free software?
+Here is a selection of issues we've made **especially for first-timers**.
+We're here to help, so just ask if one looks interesting : https://code.publiclab.org

+[Here](https://publiclab.org/notes/warren/11-22-2017/use-git-and-github-to-contribute-and-improve-public-lab-software) is a link to our Git workflow.

+## Let the code be with you.
+### Happy opensourcing. :smile:

+****

 ## Purpose

 The purpose of this software is to convert a photo taken from an "Infragram" multispectral camera using NDVI or another technique, then to colorize that image.
 It can then be downloaded or forwarded to another web app.